mattrude/top-posts-pages/readme.md

 # Top Posts & Pages Widget

-* Contributors: mattrude
-* Tags: widget
-* Requires at least: 3.2
-* Tested up to: 3.3
-* License: GPLv2 or later
-* Stable tag: 0.5

-Displays the top Posts & Pages from the WordPress.com Stats plugin, now part of the Jetpack suite.

-## Description

-The Top Posts & Pages Widget displays your sites most popular posts & pages according to the WordPress.com stats plugin.
+The Top Posts & Pages Widget displays your [WordPress](http://wordpress.org) sites most popular posts & pages according to the WordPress.com stats plugin, now part of the [Jetpack suite](http://wordpress.org/extend/plugins/jetpack/).
 The Jetpack plugin is required to use this plugin.

 The Top Posts & Pages widget found on wordpress.com inspired this plugin, but this plugin allows more fine-tuning of what type of posts to show.

-This plugin is fully localized and a POT file is included.
-If you would like to help translate this plugin, please contact me.
+This plugin is fully localized and a [POT file](https://github.com/mattrude/top-posts-pages/blob/master/languages/top-posts-n-pages-widget.pot) is included.
+If you would like to help translate this plugin, please [contact me](http://mattrude.com/contact-me/).

 ## Installation